shailisahu283/Waste-Management-Segmentation-CNN/README.md

 - Matplotlib (for plotting and visualization)
 - OpenCV (for image processing)
 - tqdm (for progress bars)

+---
+### Dataset:
+You can download the dataset from [here](https://www.kaggle.com/datasets/techsash/waste-classification-data).
+Make sure to download and extract it to the appropriate directory.

+---
 ### Install Dependencies:
 You can install the necessary libraries using pip: